 We offer catechetical programs for both children and adults.
 In this way, we help plant the seeds of our faith in the hearts of our little ones and reinvigorate and revitalize this spark in our adults.

 Our children are taught and gently guided by dedicated teachers.
 Children have lessons on Sundays, in a traditional "Sunday School" model.
 However, our approach to catechism is unique because our children are also introduced to different aspects of our faith through field trips and a "hands-on approach."

-Along with catechetical program for our youth, our community offers numerous opportunities for adults to expand their appreciation of the Orthodox Church.
+Along with our youth program, our community offers numerous opportunities for adults to expand their appreciation of the Orthodox Church.
 There are weekly lectures and Bible-study classes led by our parish priest, and we have special presentations made by other distinguished clergymen and theologians throughout the year.